Android Phone Beeping: How to Stop It?

 Note: The steps may slightly vary depending on the version of Android and the specific device you are using.
 In some cases, the Play Store app may automatically update your apps in the background without requiring manual intervention.

-5. Try safe mode
+Try safe mode

 If you’re frustrated with why does my android phone keep beeping, one simple solution is to try Safe Mode.
-To boot your Android device into safe mode, you can follow these steps:

 1. Power off your Android device completely.
 You may need to press and hold the power button for a few seconds until the power options appear.